subgraph/sgos_handbook/README.md

 4. Publish the finished handbook, including making it available in a Debian package for Subgraph OS, putting sections onto our website, etc.

-At this point, the next step will be to unertake the process of having it translated into a few different languages.
+At this point, the next step will be to undertake having it translated into a few different languages.

 ## Pull requests